openfoodfacts/openfoodfacts-ai/docs/reports/2025-12-price-tag-extraction.md

 - all available samples associated with a price from other countries
 - 4,000 samples with invalid price tags (unreadable, truncated, not a price tag, no barcode,...).
 These allow the future trained model to correctly handle such cases.

-We first fetch all price tag IDs that are part of the benchmark to exclude them from the training dataset.
+We first fetch all price tag IDs that are part of the benchmark ([version v2.0](https://github.com/openfoodfacts/openfoodfacts-ai/blob/llm-evals-price-tags-ds-v2.0/llm-evals/llm_evals/tasks/prices/price_tag_extraction/dataset.yaml)) to exclude them from the training dataset.
 In the `llm-evals` repository:

 ```bash
 yq e -o=json llm_evals/tasks/prices/price_tag_extraction/dataset.yaml | jq -r '.cases[] | .name' | tr '\n' ',' | sed 's/,/),(/g' | sed 's/^/(/' | head -c -2```